Enter Search Query:

 PLAYING TRIBUTE

 Where did tribute bands come from?
-Tony Barrell investigates the copycat music scene
+Tony Barrell investigated the copycat music scene in 1997

 THE SUNDAY TIMES, 1997